Skip to main content

 Periodically ask ChatGPT and Gemini for businesses in your category and location.
 See if you're mentioned.
 See who's ahead of you.

 This isn't a one-time check.
 The landscape shifts.
 Competitors improve.
 You need to track your AI visibility over time just like you'd track keyword rankings.
+The AI Visibility Grader can give you a baseline score in 60 seconds.

 Important